Termites are a challenging pest problem to detect, especially for new homeowners who aren’t familiar with what termites look like.

 Dampwood termite pseudergates resemble those of drywood termites except they’re much larger, with some reaching sizes of up to 1/2 inch long.

 Dampwood termite soldiers have large, flat, rectangular heads that are dark and reddish-brown in color.
 Their mandibles are black with at least two marginal teeth visible.
 Similar to drywood termites, the protonum is as wide as the head.

 The most distinctive feature of dampwood termite soldiers is their size, which is massive compared to other species.
-They have large, light caramel-colored bodies that measure between 5/8 to 3/4 inch long — around twice the size of most drywood termite soldiers.
+They have large, light caramel-colored bodies that measure between 5/8–3/4 inch long (around twice the size of most drywood termite soldiers).

 Dampwood Termite Reproductives (Swarmers)

-Dampwood termite swarmers are usually between 1/2 to 5/8 inch in length, although some species may reach up to almost 1 inch long (Florida dampwood termites).
+Dampwood termite swarmers are usually between 1/2–5/8 inch long, although some species may reach lengths of up to 1 inch (Florida dampwood termites).

 The color of their bodies can range from yellowish-brown to medium-brown.
-They have dark, smoky-colored wings that can measure almost 1/2 inch in length.
+They have dark, smoky-colored wings that measure almost 1/2 inch long.